Weybridge Register Office, also known as Rylston House, offers the following ceremonies:

 - Number of rooms: 2

-- Capacity: Couple and 40 (large room).
+- Capacity: Couple and 48 (including children and babies) (large room).
 Couple and 2 guests (small statutory room).

 - Large room: The large ceremony room is decorated in burgundy, gold and ivory, with mahogany furniture, chandelier lighting and a large bay window.

 - Small room: Rylston also has the statutory ceremony room for Surrey, which can accommodate the couple and 2 witnesses only with no access to the rear garden.